hostflux/AutoIndex/templates/TEMPLATES.md

 | -------------- | --------------------- |
 | `{config:foo}` | configuration options |

-	See AutoIndex.conf.php for all options
+	Refer to AutoIndex.conf.php for all options

 Another specific file can be included using the {include} command: